Learning to Generate Text-grounded Mask for Open-world Semantic Segmentation from Only Image-Text Pairs: Experiments

 \paragraph{Implementation details.} For the grounder, we use the CLIP ViT-B/16 model where the size of input images is $224 \times 224$ and the patch size is $16 \times 16$.
 Following MaskCLIP~\cite{zhou2022maskclip}, we modify the last attention layer of the CLIP image encoder to acquire the dense embedding representing local semantics.
-The grounding decoder consists of four gated convolution blocks with two upsampling interpolations, where the output of a convolution block is gated by a learned gating parameter and added to the skip connection.
-We adopt pixel-adaptive mask refinement (PAMR) \cite{araslanov2020pamr} for mask refinement.
-A detailed description of the model architecture is given in Appendix \ref{sec:arch-details}.
+The grounding decoder consists of four gated convolution blocks with two upsampling interpolations, and we use pixel-adaptive mask refinement (PAMR) \cite{araslanov2020pamr} for mask refinement.
+Further details on the model architecture are provided in \cref{sec:arch-details}.
 We use CC 3M and 12M datasets \cite{sharma2018cc3m,changpinyo2021conceptual} for training.
 The loss weights of $\lambda_\text{\method}=0.1, \lambda_\text{area}=0.4, \lambda_\text{tv}=1.0$ are used.
-We train a model with a batch size of $1024$ and a learning rate of $7.5 \times 10^{-5}$ for total $50,000$ iterations with $15,000$ warmup steps and cosine schedule.
+We train the model with a batch size of $1024$ and a learning rate of $7.5 \times 10^{-5}$ for total $50,000$ iterations with $15,000$ warmup steps and cosine schedule.
 AdamW optimizer \cite{loshchilov2018adamw} is used with a weight decay of $0.05$.